comit-network/comit.network/blog/2020-09-25-gh-release.md

 Two of them are binaries that are released using the workflows discussed in this post.
 In the future, we might also release crates to https://crates.io/ from the repository.

-Especially with the two binaries, I had to make a decision in the workflow design:
+Regarding the two binaries, I had to make a decision in the workflow design:

-The release process is very similar, do I make one configurable workflow or two very similar ones?
+The release process is very similar, do I make one configurable workflow or duplicate most of the code?

 In the end, I settled with two separate workflows that are almost identical.
 While one could complain about this duplicated code, I don't think it is very harmful in this case.